Ethiopian election expected to deepen rifts | DW | 11.05.2021

 Ethiopians will vote in June to elect a new parliament.
-But electoral registration is patchy and opposition parties plan to boycott the ballot.
+But voter registration is patchy, and opposition parties plan to boycott the ballot.
 Experts fear that simmering ethnic tensions will escalate.

 This applies particularly to the regional states of Benishangul-Gumuz and Oromia, the latter of which is the largest of Ethiopia's nine administrative regions, and where — according to Davison — insurgent activity has increased.